Adityash786/Syncto-Music-Player/README.md

 2 - Setting up client

-* Enter the ip addresses of the you want to connect with in client.py
+* Enter the ip addresses of the computers you want to connect with in client.py
 * Then save it.

 3 - Run ms.py , Browse music you want to play and enjoy.

 # Team:

-Shikhar Srivastav(Mentor)
+Shikhar Srivastava(Mentor)

 Back End:
 Prerna Garg, Amit Yadav.